 FAD - Fathers Against Discrimination a.s.b.l.
-"Both Parents for All ChildrenTM" 29, Boulevard Prince Henri, L-1724, Luxembourg T: +352 27 32 4000 I M: +352 728 795 I E: contact@fad.lu R.C.S.: F12482
+"Both Parents for All ChildrenTM" 29, Boulevard Prince Henri, L-1724 Luxembourg T: +352 27 32 4000 I E: contact@fad.lu R.C.S.: F12482

-Considering the above we would like to follow up on our latest correspondence sent to you.
-The letter referring to one of the most recent events that have taken place in Luxembourg.
-Unfortunately we must address is again as the problem continues.
+Considering the above, the position you hold and your experience we would like to inform you of one of the most recent events that have taken place in Luxembourg.

+You might have already received email about the below mentioned issue.
+Still, we would like to address is again as it seems the problem continues.